wallymathieu/assertfail/_posts/2018-10-26-Is-there-a-value-in-having-diversity-when-it-comes-to-solutions.md

 How do you hire ok frontend web people?
 You go with JavaScript (since that's the mainstream web frontend language right now).

 How do you hire ok backend people?
-You go with Java, PHP or C# (since they are the mainstream backend languages right now).
+You go with Java, Python, C# or even PHP (since they are the mainstream backend languages right now).

 How do you find great developers?
 One way is to go a bit niche.
 Interested developers will want to learn new things.
 If you have 'cool' tech you can attract some of these guys.